Toward robust early-warning models: A horse race, ensembles and model uncertainty: Horse race, aggregation and model uncertainty

 \paragraph{Model output uncertainty}

 In order to assess the reliability of estimated probabilities and optimal thresholds, and hence signals, we study the notion of model output uncertainty.
 The question of interest would be whether or not an estimated probability is statistically significantly above or below a given optimal threshold.
-More formally, the null hypothesis that probabilities $p_{n}\in\left[0,1\right]$ and optimal thresholds $\tau_{n}^{*}\in\left[0,1\right]$ are equal can be expressed as $H_{0}:\, p_{n}=\tau_{n}^{*}$.
-Hence, the alternative hypothesis of a difference in probabilities $p_{n}$ and optimal thresholds $\tau_{n}^{*}$ is $H_{1}:\, p_{n}\neq\tau_{n}^{*}$.
+More formally, the null hypothesis that probabilities $p_{n}\in\left[0,1\right]$ and optimal thresholds $\tau_{n}^{*}\in\left[0,1\right]$ are equal can be expressed as $H_{0}:\,p_{n}=\tau_{n}^{*}$.
+Hence, the alternative hypothesis of a difference in probabilities $p_{n}$ and optimal thresholds $\tau_{n}^{*}$ is $H_{1}:\,p_{n}\neq\tau_{n}^{*}$.
 This can be tested both for probabilities of individual methods $p_{n}^{m}$ and probabilities of aggregates $p_{n}^{a}$ as well as their thresholds $\tau_{n}^{*m}$ and $\tau_{n}^{*a}$.

 We assess the trustworthiness of the output of models, be they individual methods or aggregates, by computing SEs for the estimated probabilities and the optimal thresholds.
 We follow the approach for model performance uncertainty to compute CVs and mean-comparison tests.
-The 500 bootstraps of the out-of-sample probabilities are computed separately for each method and averaged with and without weighting, as above discussed, to obtain 500 bootstraps of each method and the aggregates (i.e., $S=500$).
+For both cross-validation and bootstraps, the 500 resamplings of the out-of-sample probabilities are computed separately for each method and averaged with and without weighting, as above discussed (i.e., $S=500$).
 From these, the mean and the SE are drawn and used to construct a CV for individual methods and the aggregates, based on bootstrapped crisis probabilities and optimal thresholds, which allows us to test when model output is statistically significantly above or below a threshold.
 The above implemented bootstraps also serve another purpose.
 We make use of the CI as a visual representation of uncertainty.
 Thus, we produce confidence bands $\left[\hat{\theta}_{S\cdot\alpha/2}^{*},\hat{\theta}_{S\cdot(1-\alpha/2)}^{*}\right]$ around time-series of probabilities and thresholds for each method and country, which is useful information for policy purposes when assessing the reliability of model output.